 The Watson Centre Society for Brain Health is committed to delivering a comprehensive program for people with brain injuries or concussion(s).
-Our program implements a four-pillared approach that is focused on improving quality of life through increasing capacities.
-Our approach is focused on interdisciplinary cognitive, physical and emotional healing.
+Our program, powered by BEARS™ implements a four-pillared approach that is focused on improving quality of life through increasing capacities.
+The WCSBH approach is focused on interdisciplinary cognitive, physical and emotional healing.

 To our knowledge, no other organization is implementing programs with this level of rigour for people with brain injuries.
 We are excited to be serving our community and clients in this way as we believe that together we will help so many to become more independent.

-The effect of a scheduled telephone intervention on outcome after moderate to severe traumatic brain injury: a randomized trial.
-(Physical Exercise and Rehabilitation).
+Also learn about the effect of a scheduled telephone intervention on outcome after moderate to severe traumatic brain injury: a randomized trial (Physical Exercise and Rehabilitation).

 This program, powered by BEARS™, helps our clients target areas within their executive functioning that may be impaired due to brain injury.
 This stimulates neuroplasticity in the areas of the brain most needed for energy management, problem-solving, organization, working memory, time management and much more!
 When each brain region is able to do the task it is meant to do effectively, it works more efficiently with less fatigue.
 BEARS™ incorporates the BrainEx™ program that has over 40 years of experience being applied in Arrowsmith Schools across the world.